exploide/bloodhound-cli/README.md

 `bhcli` can also mark a bunch of objects as owned, import/export your custom queries and might perform an audit to search for interesting permissions.
 Check the help message below for all features.

+> [!IMPORTANT]
+> Do **not** confuse it with [bloodhound-cli by SpecterOps](https://github.com/SpecterOps/bloodhound-cli) which serves another purpose and is used to start a containerized BloodHound CE instance and configure it.
+> Unfortunately, both tools share the project name bloodhound-cli, but SpecterOps' installs as `bloodhound-cli` while my project here installs as `bhcli`.

 ## Installation